On-Page SEO: Big Guide to On-Site Optimization (2022)

-In this step-by-step on-page SEO guide, I’ll explain the most important page-specific optimization best practices that you should implement on your own website, and why they’re a vital part of your overall SEO strategy.
+In this step-by-step on-page SEO guide, I’ll explain the most important page-specific optimization best practices you should implement, and why they’re critical to your overall SEO strategy.

 Technical SEO vs on-page SEO

-Some SEOs conflate on-page SEO with technical SEO.
-But, I like to keep them separate.
-In my view, technical SEO addresses things like page speed and site speed, duplicate content, site structure, schema, and indexing.
+Some SEOs use the terms on-page SEO and technical SEO interchangeably.
+But I like to keep them separate.
+In my view, technical SEO addresses things like page speed and site speed, duplicate content, site structure, crawling, and indexing.
 In other words, technical optimization focuses on your entire website, while on-page optimization focuses on specific URLs.

 There’s also off-page SEO which includes everything that happens outside your website, such as link building and brand mentions.